mbhamashah/katacoda-scenarios/Opearting System Basics 1/03-files.md

 `ls`{{execute}}

 Now that we have few directories and one sample file.
-We want to copy samplefile.txt from devops1 directory ro devops2 directory with new name samplefilecopied.txt.
+We want to copy samplefile.txt from devops1 directory to devops2 directory with new name samplefilecopied.txt.

 `cp samplefile.txt /root/devops2/samplefilecopied.txt `{{execute}}